Cash flow forecast: what it is and how to create one

 Cash flow forecast template

 A spreadsheet is a simple way to get started.
-You can build your own or download a free cash flow projection template to begin.
-Spreadsheets give you full control, but you'll need to enter all the data manually.
+You can build your own or download a free template, giving you full control, though you'll need to enter data manually.

 Cash flow forecasting software

-For a more automated approach, accounting software like Xero can help.
-Because it's already connected to your bank accounts and holds your bills and invoices, it can generate a short-term cash flow projection in just a few clicks.
-This saves time and can help you spot cash shortfalls before they occur.
+Accounting software automates the process by connecting to your bank accounts and using your existing bills and invoices.
+Xero, for example, can generate a short-term cash flow projection using Xero Analytics in a few clicks, helping you spot shortfalls before they occur.

 Tips for accurate cash flow forecasting

-Your forecast will be more accurate if you use up-to-date, reliable information.
-Use these tips to make your projections more reliable.
+Use these tips to make your projections more reliable:

-• Be conservative with income: It's often better to underestimate your sales than to overestimate them.
-This creates a buffer in case things don't go as planned.
+- Be conservative with income: Underestimate sales rather than overestimate them to create a buffer if things don't go as planned.

-• Account for seasonality: If your business has busy and quiet periods, make sure your forecast reflects this.
-Don't assume every month will be the same.
+- Account for seasonality: Reflect busy and quiet periods in your forecast rather than assuming every month will be the same.

-• Update your forecast regularly: A forecast isn't a one-time task.
-Review and update it monthly to keep it relevant and accurate.
+- Update regularly: Review and update your forecast monthly to keep it relevant and accurate.

-• Talk to your advisor: An accountant or bookkeeper can help you create and analyse your forecast, offering valuable insights you might have missed.
+- Talk to your advisor: Ask your accountant or bookkeeper to help create and analyse your forecast for insights you might miss.

 Take control of your business finances with Xero